 If you are signing up for someone else, please send an email to email@example.com and tell us your information and the name, email, and contact information for the person you are registering for.
 Clarion West does not share contact information with any other organization.

-Clarion West has a limited number of scholarsips for our year-round programs.
-If you are interested in a scholarship, please email us at email@example.com and tell us a little bit about why you want to attend and why you need a scholarship.
+Clarion West has a limited number of scholarships for our year-round programs.
+If you are interested in a scholarship, please email us at firstname.lastname@example.org and tell us a little bit about why you want to attend and why you need a scholarship.